grinnell-cs/csc151-images/pages/syllabus.md

 + Jae Baldree, Steiner 209, x3089, baldreej@grinnell.edu

+You can find some additional details in [my statement on accommodations and adjustments](../handouts/accommodations).

 ### Religious observance policy

 I also support the class's religious diversity and anyone who needs to balance academic work with religious observations.
 Please let me know by the end of **week two** if you will need to be absent from class for any religious holidays this semester, and we can work out an appropriate schedule for making up absences or missed work.